 For the main indicators socio-demographic differences or differences in company characteristics are highlighted.
-For consumer results the highlighted differences are based on the results of a multivariate regression analysis, in line with the results presented in Chapter Error!
-Reference source not found..
+For consumer results the highlighted differences are based on the results of a multivariate regression analysis, in line with the results presented in Chapter 4.
 For the results on company characteristics the highlighted differences are based on the results of cross-tabulations.